Zattelin/Trivia/README.md

 #Trivia Game
-Triva game themed around the tv show "Where in the world is Carmen Sandiego"
+Themed around the tv show "Where in the world is Carmen Sandiego"

 #Getting Started
 1. Open in a web browser